Liuzzi-class submarine: Reginaldo Giuliani

 Giuliani (pennant number GN) was launched 3 December 1939.
 After two unsuccessful Mediterranean war patrols, Giuliani sailed on 29 August 1940 and passed the Strait of Gibraltar on 10 September for an Atlantic patrol to Bordeaux on 30 September.
 After an unsuccessful BETASOM patrol in November, Giuliani sailed on 16 March 1941 to serve as a training submarine at Gdynia to instruct Italian officers in attack techniques and methodologies employed by the Germans.
 From April 1941 to April 1942 training courses of two to five weeks including Baltic Sea cruises of ten to twenty days were completed by seven Italian crews.
 Giuliani returned to Bordeaux on 23 May 1942.
 Giuliani sank three ships during a patrol off the Cape Verde Islands from 24 June to 3 September 1942.
 Giuliani remained in the Spanish port of Santander, Cantabria until 8 November 1942 repairing damage inflicted by Short Sunderlands on 1 September and No. 304 Squadron's Wellington on 2 September.
 After return to France and conversion to a transport submarine, Giuliani sailed on 16 May 1943 with 130 tonnes of mercury and reached Singapore on 1 August 1943.
 When Italy surrendered on 8 September 1943 Giuliani was seized by Germany in Singapore and renamed UIT-23.
 UIT-23 sailed for France on 15 February 1944 with 135 tonnes of rubber and 70 tonnes of tin, and was torpedoed three days later by HMS Tally-Ho.
 There were 14 survivors from the crew of forty.
+One survivor was picked up by the Tally-Ho, the others were saved by a German Arado Ar 196 floatplane operating out of Penang, which transferred the survivors on its floats in several trips.